-- Pull and/or turn the handle down so that the skylight unlocks. - 2.
+- 1. With the VisionStar, pull and/or turn the handle down so that the skylight unlocks. - 2.
 Push the pulled down handle forwards so that the skylight lifts up. - 3.
 Latch the clip in the desired position.

 Closing the skylight: